gklyne/I-D/arcp/arcp.md

 The _authority_ component identifies the archive itself.

-Implementations MAY assume that two app URIs with the same authority component relate to resources within the same archive, subject to limitations explained in this section.
+Implementations MAY assume that two arcp URIs with the same authority component relate to resources within the same archive, subject to limitations explained in this section.